Iñigo Ed. Regalado: Literary achievements

 Among his awarded works were the 1964 poem Tilamsik (literally splash [of water] or spark [of fire]), the 1941 compilation entitled Damdamin (feelings, emotion).
 Damdamin won the first prize during the first poetry competition during the time of the Commonwealth of the Philippines in 1941.
 He wrote more than 26 novels.
 His works belonged in "The Golden Age of the Tagalog Novel".
 Among his well-known works was Prinsesa Urduja (Princess Urduja), a play that was presented in the Cultural Center of the Philippines.
 He also wrote for Telembang: Lingguhang Mapagpatawa at Manunukso, which published the first regular komiks strip in the Philippines entitled, Si Kiko at si Angge, in 1922.
 The strip was written by Regalado and illustrated by National Artist Fernando Amorsolo.
 It depicted the lives of Filipinos under the American colonial rule via the competing politics and points of view of its eponymous husband and wife.

 Literary style

 Regalado was careful in choosing descriptive words for his writing.
 He used clear characterization, natural dialogues and settings for his novels and short stories.

 Death

-He died on 24 July 1974 because of lung cancer in Lourdes Hospital in Manila at the age of 88.
+He died on 24 July 1976 due to lung cancer at the Our Lady of Lourdes Hospital in Manila at the age of 88.